MortezaRezaalipour/ErrorEval/README.md

 ## NOTE:

-All the results that are present in the report folder obtained using a machine with the following specs:
+We have launched all the experiment using a machine with the following specs:

 - Machine-name: ml-edge